ROZBEH/DATASET/README.md

 # DATASET
-Following is the link to the dataset. \nPlease cite the following two papers if you are using this dataset.
+Following is the link to the dataset.
+Please cite the following two papers if you are using this dataset.